By Kirby Fields

 Ms. Admire is one of the teachers who everyone thinks of as cool.
 She wears tennis shoes (black Chuck Taylors), keeps an open dish of candy on her desk (mostly chocolates but some individually wrapped Twizzlers), and has been known to invite students over to her house for an end-of-year pool party (I wouldn’t be caught dead).
 I’m not even sure she’s a teacher, actually.
 More like a guidance counselor?
 Which means that she doesn’t have to give you a grade so she’s more like a friend.
 Oh and she refuses to go by her last name.

 No matter how many times she insists somehow it just never feels right.

 “OK… Susan.
 What do you want to know?”

 Remember how I said before that even though our school is at the mall it’s not like we meet in the food court?
-Well apparently that was a lie, because here we are—Mrs. Rhodes, Susan and me.
+Well, apparently that was a lie because here we are—Mrs. Rhodes, Susan and me.
 We’re sitting on basically patio furniture while the mall-walkers, bargain hunters and new moms circle in a continuous loop.
 They’re like the second hand on a clock that ticks the minutes away.
 My duffel is tucked under my chair, the heel of my left foot, crossed under my right at the ankles, in constant contact.

 They said I could leave it behind but there was no way I was taking that chance.
 We all have Orange Juliuses in front of us.
-Well, two orange and a strawberry.
+Well, two oranges and a strawberry.
 Mine is the strawberry.
 It’s hard to look dignified when you’re slucking from a straw so out of respect I avoid looking at Susan as she finishes her drink before asking, “Why don’t you tell us how things are going at home?”